FabMab/MultiCart-Chrome-Extension/README.md

 ### Use

-The source code is made public for developers wishing to develop similar Google Chrome.
+The source code is made public for developers wishing to develop similar Google Chrome Extensions.
 API URLs are obfuscated.